-Download our contingency planning form on our website at www.carerssupport.org.uk/contingency-planning.
-Benefits advice A recent Carers UK survey revealed that 68% of carers regularly use their own income or savings to pay for care or equipment for the person they care for.
+Download our contingency planning form on our website: Contingency Planning Benefits advice A recent Carers UK survey revealed that 68% of carers regularly use their own income or savings to pay for care or equipment for the person they care for.
 It may improve your financial situation if you have an understanding of the benefits you are entitled to.
 We offer a one to one benefits service.
-Find out more and book an appointment with our adviser at www.carerssupport.org.uk/carer-benefits-advice-service DEMENTIA ASSESSMENT Digital champions If you feel you are missing out on all you should because you do not have access or are not confident about using the internet you can ask for support from one of our digital champions, who will gently support you to get access and gain confidence for shopping, online meetings and other services you would like to use.
+Find out more and book an appointment with our adviser: Benefits Advice Services DEMENTIA ASSESSMENT Digital champions If you feel you are missing out on all you should because you do not have access or are not confident about using the internet you can ask for support from one of our digital champions, who will gently support you to get access and gain confidence for shopping, online meetings and other services you would like to use.
 Contact us and ask to be referred to a champion.
 Carer Emergency Card You may be concerned as to what will happen to someone you provide care and support to, should you be involved in an accident or be suddenly taken ill yourself.
 Our Carer Emergency Contact Card (CECC) offers peace of mind to family and friend carers and supports them to develop a carer contingency plan in case of an accident or an emergency.
-Apply for your card at www.carerssupport.org.uk/careremergency-card The West Sussex memory assessment service - sometimes called MAS - provides early detection, diagnosis, treatment and care if you or someone you care for have problems associated with dementia.
+Apply for your card at Carer Emergency Card 10 The West Sussex memory assessment service Sometimes called MAS - provides early detection, diagnosis, treatment and care if you or someone you care for have problems associated with dementia.
 If you are worried that you or someone you care for may be developing a dementia please visit your GP and discuss your concerns with them initially.
 With your permission they should do a brief memory test and if needs be will make a referral to MAS for an assessment.
 Part of the MAS assessment would ideally involve a CT brain scan.
 Although most referrals come directly from a GP or other GP surgery, staff such as nurse practitioners, other health and social care professionals can also refer.
 Paramedics and social workers can also refer.
 MAS also work in partnership with dementia advisors through the Alzheimer's Society.
 How do I find out more?